Stits SA-2A Sky Baby

-The Stits SA-2A Sky Baby was a homebuilt aircraft designed for the challenge of claiming the title of "The World's Smallest".
+The Stits SA-2A Sky Baby is a homebuilt aircraft designed for the challenge of claiming the title of "The World's Smallest".

 Design and development

 The Sky Baby was designed by Ray Stits and built with Robert H. Starr as a follow-on to the Stits Junior midget racer.
 The aircraft is an enclosed single engine negative staggered cantilevered biplane with conventional landing gear.
 The fuselage is constructed of welded steel tubing with aircraft fabric covering.
 The upper wings have flaps, the lower wings have ailerons.
 Most aircraft use a flat firewall between the engine and pilot's feet, the Skybaby is configured with the pilot sitting with the engine close to the lap, and rudder pedals located under the oil sump toward the front of the cowling.
-The powerplant was a sourced from an ERCO Ercoupe, modified with water injection to produce 112 hp.
+The powerplant was sourced from an ERCO Ercoupe, modified with water injection to produce 112 hp.

 Operational history

 The aircraft was test flown by Robert H. Starr on 26 May 1952 at Palm Springs, California.
 The short coupled aircraft was originally built with tricycle landing gear, which was dropped in favor of the lighter tailwheel arrangement.
 The aircraft required a 170 lb pilot to remain within the center of gravity and was only flown by pilots Robert H. Starr and Lester Cole that met the criteria.
 The landing procedure uses 125 mph entry patterns, with 80 mph on final approach, and 55 mph touchdown speeds.
 The aircraft performed publicity flights to promote an airshow act.
 It was retired in October 1952 after 25 hours of flight time.

 The aircraft was eventually donated to the National Air and Space Museum for display.
 Ray Stits was a mechanic and Second World War fighter pilot, but claimed he was not an engineer.
 He went on to develop several home-built designs, including the Stits SA-3A Playboy, which would be the basis for the VanGrunsven RV-1 and thousands of Van's Aircraft.